hapi-robo/temi-guide/docs/source/developer/set-robot-pose.rst

   goToPosition(position);

 :position: :ref:`sdk-class-position` instance.
-Note that the tilt attribute is not used.
+Note that the tilt attribute of the Position instance is not used in this method.

 .. _sdk-class-position:

 Position
 --------
-Position class can be used to instantiate an object that holds the robot pose information.
+Position class can be used to instantiate an object that holds the robot's pose information.

 Syntax
 ++++++